ChowChowSonic/smalanalysis-pysmali/README.md

 ## Requirements

-Tested on MacOS.
+Originally Tested on MacOS.
 Should run well on UNIX/Linux systems.
-Definitively not work on Windows systems.
+More recently tested on Windows, can verify it works there (so long as you have some way of disassembling the app into smali code).

 You will need:

 - a working **python3** environement;
-- a working Java installation to run the [baksmali](https://github.com/JesusFreke/smali) tool (a copy of version 2.2.1 is present in this repo, it remain the property of its author).;
-  - This tools works with version 2.2.1 of baksmali.
-No test has been done on other versions.
-- a working version of the `aapt` tool in your system `PATH`.
+- a working version of the `apktool` tool in your system `PATH`.

 ## Installation

 In order ot make this tool work, you will require a working installation of **Python 3.6**.
 Moreover, the following tools should be installed and present in the system `PATH` in order to work:

-- JRE
-- Android `aapt` command
+- Android `apktool` command

 Then, to proceed with the installation using pip: